-Note: If you are new to SpecFlow, we recommend checking out the quick introduction guide first.
+Note: If you are new to SpecFlow, we recommend checking out the Getting Started guide first.
 The quick introduction takes you through the process of installing SpecFlow and setting up your first project and tests in Visual Studio.

 SpecFlow consists of three components:

-The runtime required for executing the generated tests.
-There are different runtime assemblies compiled for the different target platforms (.NET, Silverlight, Windows Phone).
+- The runtime required for executing the generated tests.
+There are different runtime assemblies compiled for different target platforms (.NET, Silverlight, Windows Phone).

 In order to install everything you need, you first have to install the IDE integration and setup your project to work with SpecFlow.

 Installing the IDE Integration

 The process of installing the IDE Integration packages depends on your IDE.
 If you are using Visual Studio, the easiest way is to search for “SpecFlow” in the online search in the extension manager (Tools | Extensions and Updates).
 For other IDE integrations and for the direct download links, see the Install IDE Integration page.

 The generator and runtime are usually installed together for each project.
 The easiest and most convenient way to install them is to use our NuGet package: